Central America, Panama, and the Dominican Republic Regional Resident Representative Site

 The IMF Regional Office was established in May 2006 expanding the scope of the Guatemala office, which was created in 2003.
 Its primary goal is to strengthen the IMF’s regional activities in Central America, Panama, and the Dominican Republic, while enhancing the policy dialogue with the Guatemalan authorities, parliamentarians, and civil society.

-Mynor Meza-Duering, is economist (seconded by the Guatemalan Central Bank) who joined the regional office in August 2006.
-He holds two Masters’ degrees: one in political economy from the University of Illinois (U.S.) and one in finance from Rafael Landivar University (Guatemala).
-His fields of specialization are monetary and public sector economics, as well as international finance.
-He contributes to analytical notes and papers; and monitors financial, external, fiscal, and real sector activities, as well as political developments in Guatemala and the region.
+Mynor Meza-Duering, is economist (seconded by Banco de Guatemala) who joined the regional office in August 2006.
+He holds a Masters’ degree in economics from the University of Illinois, United States of America and in corporate finance from Rafael Landivar University, Guatemala.
+His fields of specialization are international finance, monetary economics, and public finances.
+He contributes to analytical notes and papers, and monitors macroeconomic and political developments in the region.

-Amanda de Fuentes, is executive assistant seconded by the Guatemalan Central Bank.
-She has been with the IMF since the establishment of the Guatemala office in 2003 and now is responsible for all administrative matters related to the regional office.
-She holds a degree from Rafael Landivar University (Guatemala).
+Amanda de Fuentes, is the Office Manager of the regional office (seconded by Banco de Guatemala).
+She has been with the IMF since the establishment of the Guatemala office in 2003.
+She holds a technical degree from Rafael Landivar University, Guatemala.

-Armando Avila, is the driver and responsible for security and has been working for the IMF since 2003.
-In these capacities, he previously worked at the Central Bank and the Guatemalan Presidency.
+Estuardo Aguirre, is the driver and responsible for security and has been working for the IMF since October 2013.
+In these capacities, he previously worked at Banco de Guatemala.